nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ```
 #
-# Create a namespace for the service
+# Create a namespace for the service, and apply the configuration
 #
 shaun@Azure:~/azure-cross-solution-network-architectures$ kubectl create ns colors-ns
 shaun@Azure:~/azure-cross-solution-network-architectures$ cd aks/yaml/colors-ns